ibm-cloud-docs/watsonxdata/billing_usage.md

 You create a {{site.data.keyword.lakehouse_short}} instance configured with Presto C++ starter, which includes:

-1 co-ordinator node, 1 worker node, and support services enabled.
+Presto C++ starter, and support services enabled.

 The following table displays the metering calculation when you run the instance for 14 minutes 30 seconds.
 The usage time which, is monitored in seconds will be internally converted to hours.
 Here, 0.2416 hours.